 One of the ways in which you control your own travel stress is through your cognitive response.
 For better or for worse, we know that stress is largely created in our minds.
 An individual interprets a given situation as either threatening and difficult or challenging and manageable, according to his or her perceptual filters.
 Past experiences, expectations, and personal beliefs all play an important role in life as well as travel choices.
 When we imagine a stressful situation, our body behaves as if the event is really happening.
 Stress, then, can be increased by worrying and negative thinking, and reduced by positive thinking.

-1. Should’s: we tell ourselves what we “ought” to do.
+Should’s: we tell ourselves what we “ought” to do.

-2. Criticism: we are hard on ourselves.
+Criticism: we are hard on ourselves.

-3. Blame: we blame ourselves rather than solve the problem.
+Blame: we blame ourselves rather than solve the problem.

-4. Negative expectations: we give up before we even begin.
+Negative expectations: we give up before we even begin.

-5. Cant’s: we convince ourselves that we are going to fail before we try.
+Cant’s: we convince ourselves that we are going to fail before we try.

-One of the most helpful travel psychology ways to see the impact of individual perceptions on stress is to look at two options: You can take either the defensive path or the creative path.
+One of the most helpful travel psychology ways to see the impact of individual perceptions on travel stress relief is to look at two options: You can take either the defensive path or the creative path.
 If you follow the defensive path, you deny the effects of stress and avoid reflecting about what you might do to reduce it.
-If, on the other hand, you choose the creative path, you use your skills of self-awareness and self-management to handle stress effectively, putting things into perspective to keep your life focused and balanced.

 Change is one of the major contributors to stress.
 Lifestyles and values are changing as individuals have more choices and are to guide less by their own intentions and experiences.
 Many travel and hospitality companies lack the codes of behavior and strong values that guide their customers towards positive well-being.

 Travel operations are also changing.
 Nearly one-half of all travel businesses end in figuring basic solutions and at least 40 percent of the travel start-ups in the twenty-first century will use an online approach.
 In addition, changing physical presence results in lack of clarity regarding acceptable behavior and role relationships in sustainable actions via tourism.
 Increasing diversity creates more effective approaches, but during the transition and adjustment phases any change brings with it a significant amount of stress for those involved.
-Managing those elements while collectively working to achieve a goal via understanding the psychology of travel and business purpose is gonna be an important aspect to change.

-The stress associated with change and uncertainty has been referred to as decision stress.
+Managing those elements while collectively working to achieve a goal via understanding the psychology of travel and business purpose is going to be an important aspect to change.
+The Travel stress associated with change and uncertainty has been referred to as decision stress.
 There are too many alternatives and not enough information.
 Increasingly, travel businesses are not simply asked to take risks regarding known variables—they are asked to make decisions without knowing exactly what the variables are or what the outcomes might be.

-• Change in small steps.
+- Change in small steps.

-• Change one thing at a time.
+- Change one thing at a time.

-• Have a clear, specific goal.
+- Have a clear, specific goal.

-• Find a support person or professionals like us.
+- Find a support person or professionals like us.

-• Don’t be discourage by some degree of failure.
+- Don’t be discourage by some degree of failure.

-• Use positive energy and self-talk.
+- Use positive energy and self-talk.

 P.s.
 Identify a specific change that created stress for you.

-Conclusion of travel stress
+Conclusion of Travel Stress

 How much stress is too much?
 There are striking individual differences in both the perception of stress and the degree to which individuals tolerate common stressors.
 Employees differ in their physiological resiliency, their psychological resiliency, and their social resiliency.
 Several factors determine how life situations will affect an individual.